-Clicks are sent out from the animal, and the interval between the sounds, along with the strength of the clicks sent back, provides them with information.
+Clicks are sent out from the animal, and the interval between the sounds and the strength of the clicks sent back provides them with information.

 The interval between clicks sent back provides information on the range of the object, with clicks thought to travel up to 800 meters underwater.

-The first click determines the range of the object, and subsequent clicks can show the toothed whale the bearing of the target.
+The first click determines the range of the object, and subsequent clicks can show the toothed whale the target’s bearing.

 Further clicks are sent out to determine the type of object.
-Higher frequencies are sent when they get closer to give them a more detailed ‘map’ of what the clicks are rebounding from.
+When they get closer, higher frequencies are sent to give them a more detailed ‘map’ of what the clicks are rebounding from.